Skip to main content

 Task list

 • Press Ctrl+T to toggle the task list view.
-The display shows up to 10 tasks at a time
+The display shows up to five tasks at a time.
+When Claude hasn’t created any checklist items yet, the toggle has no visible effect because there’s nothing to display

 • To see all tasks or clear them, ask Claude directly: “show me all tasks” or “clear all tasks”